Mama June In Another Child Molestation Scandal: Honey Boo Boo’s Stepmom Jennifer’s Ex Molested Children

 Mama June Shannon is in another child molestation scandal, although this one doesn’t involve her directly.
-However, depending on how you want to look at things, it does show that the TV industry is willing to turn a blind eye to certain uncomfortable truths, if there’s money to be made.
+However, depending on how you want to look at things, it does show that the TV industry is willing to turn a blind eye to certain uncomfortable truths if there’s money to be made.

-As you are no doubt aware, Mama June made a triumphant comeback to TV this year with the WEtv program Mama June: From Not To Hot, which documented the 37-year-old’s transformation from morbidly obese to a Size 4.
+As you are no doubt aware, Mama June made a triumphant comeback to TV this year with the WEtv program Mama June: From Not to Hot, which documented the 37-year-old’s transformation from morbidly obese to a Size 4.

 Reality Recap: Mama June rushed to the hospital; collapses after drastic weight loss https://t.co/HX0tn0MXGy pic.twitter.com/DI2T3ra5Wj